Atelier User Guide

 Viewing Live Logs

-- Click the Logs tab.
+- Click the Logs tab and switch to the Live sub-tab.

 - Logs stream in real-time from your running containers.